nickltang/Help-Me/README.md

 ## Overview
 ### Description
-Low-key is a mental wellness app that assists users in notifying their friends and family about their current emotional wellbeing and needs.
+A mental health app that helps you monitor your mental health and notify those you know in case of emergencies.

 ### App Evaluation
 - **Category:** Health and Fitness